BlueBrain/nexus-web/docs/development.md

 ## Debugging End-to-End test failures in CI

-There are a few differences between how our e2e tests run in the ci compared to how we run it locally.
-We use different instances of delta, Postgres, Keycloak etc in these two environments.
-Also, the version of chrome you may have locally might differ from the version of chrome being used in the ci.
-Finally, the machine cpu, memory are also most likely different.
-This can make debugging test failures in ci difficult.
+There are several differences in how our end-to-end tests are executed in the CI compared to local runs.
+We employ distinct instances of delta, Postgres, Keycloak, and other components in each environment.
+Moreover, the version of Chrome you have locally may not match the one used in the CI.
+Additionally, the machine's CPU and memory are likely to vary.
+These differences can pose challenges when debugging test failures in the CI.

 The videos and screenshots of tests are uploaded to [cypress cloud](https://cloud.cypress.io).
 If these are not sufficient to debug the issue, follow along.

-1. Remove your `node_modules`` folder locally and reinstall the dependencies to be sure that they are exactly the same as in ci:
+1. Remove your `node_modules` folder locally and reinstall the dependencies to be sure that they are exactly the same as in our CI:

 ```sh
 rm -rf node_modules
 yarn install --frozen-lockfile
 ```

-2. Create the image for fusion:
+2. Create the Docker image for Fusion:

 ```sh
 sudo docker build . --tag=nexus-web:fresh